Zugló: Geography

-Access to the district is easy; the southern end is easily accessible with the main M2 subway line, with its terminal station being the largest hub in the city at the border with Kőbánya.
-The northern part is accessible with the old M1 subway line.
+Access to the district is easy; the southern end is easily accessible via the main M2 subway line, with its terminal station being the largest hub in the city at the border with Kőbánya.
+The northern part is accessible via the old M1 subway line.

 History

-Parts of Rákosmező is thought to be part of Zugló now; this was the ground for the inaugurational process for the king at times in Hungarian history dating back to the 13th century.
+Parts of Rákosmező is thought to be part of Zugló now; this was the ground for the inauguration process for the king at times in Hungarian history dating back to the 13th century.
 The development of the area started in the middle of the 19th century as Pest expanded.
 The subway (the first subway in continental Europe outside London) reached the district at the end of the 19th century.
 The first mansions were built around the City Park.

 As the city expanded, the suburban district quickly found itself fairly central in the city, and larger houses started to appear in certain areas.
 The Communist era brought large developments of pre-fab housing projects into some areas of the district, but large parts of the district still maintain the suburban feeling; and some areas even retained the glamour of the mansions built at the turn of the century.